buildingSMART/Sample-Test-Files/import-certification.md

 1. **Road surface and markings (IFC 4.3 only)**
     *(Applicable to IFC 4.3)*: Verify the relationship between road surfaces and road markings is correctly imported.

+## ⚖️ Certification Eligibility Requirements
+All criteria set out above must receive a result of **Pass** or **Partial Pass** for the certificate to be issued; any criterion receiving a **Fail** result shall preclude certification.
+Any **Partial Pass** is expressly identified in the certification report accompanying the certificate, together with notes explaining the basis for that result.